 Castle Hill, its very name exudes a storybook charm.
-Located 25 minutes from Charlottesville and in the heart of fox hunting and wine country, it is a grand, historic estate that has charmed its visitors for over 250 years with its magnificent 17th and 18th century mansion, fabled gardens and sweeping mountain views.
+Located 25 minutes from Charlottesville and in the heart of fox hunting and wine country, it is a grand, historic estate that has charmed its visitors for over 250 years with its magnificent 18th and 19th century mansion, fabled gardens and sweeping mountain views.

 In 2005 all of this history was imperiled when developers were poised to build over 200 homes on the property.
 Fortunately for Keswick, Ray and his wife, Stewart Humiston stepped in and bought the estate, donated 400 acres of its gorgeous mountain acres to the nature conservancy and put the entire estate into permanent protective easement.
-Now Castle Hill and its gardens have been lovingly restored and brought back to their former state of grace and grandeur and the stage has been set this magical home to continue its legacy as a gathering place for the literary elite.
+Now Castle Hill and its gardens have been lovingly restored and brought back to their former state of grace and grandeur and the stage has been set for this magical home to continue its legacy as a gathering place for the literary elite.

-And as for the talk of ghosts, really these are just the secrets that that the house keeps, and if you listen very carefully, perhaps Castle Hill will reveal them to you.
+And as for the talk of ghosts, really these are just the secrets that the house keeps, and if you listen very carefully, perhaps Castle Hill will reveal them to you.
 If you hear the faint chiming of the plantation bell ….listen perhaps Thomas Jefferson is playing the fiddle again for James Madison in the back hall.
 Or if the wind whistles under the door… stop.. listen more carefully, perchance it is the crinoline skirt of Judith wandering the halls at night looking for the daughter she lost at sea.
 And if you should notice the rusting of the boxwood, take pause, for perhaps it is the sound of the pencil pressing against the parchment paper as Amelie considers the curves of her body.